antonytuff/antonytuff.github.io/content/posts/HTB_Manager.md

 ---
-title: "A Rant Kind of Day"
+title: "HackTheBox:Manager"
 date: 2025-01-20T09:00:00+02:00
 draft: false
 author: "Anthony Mabi"
-#cover:
+cover:
-# image: img/youarehere.jpg
+image: img/manager.png   ins
 # alt: 'This is an alt tag for You Are Here picture'
 # caption: 'This is a caption for the image.
 You are not lost.'
 tags: ["hackthebox","windows","hackthebox-walktrough","htb","tech"]